 I received my BSc from the University of Western Ontario in 2010 and my MSc from McMaster University in 2013.
 Towards the end of my Masters I started analyzing genome size databases for physiological trends.
 One trend that became apparent was that polyploid organisms often inhabit more resource-limited environments than their diploid progenitors or relatives.
 I hypothesize that this trend exists because polyploids can store more per unit volume than diploids.
-As a PhD student, I am currently testing this hypothesis in the labs of Hafiz Maherali and Brian C. Husband with numerous accessions and cytotypes of Arabidopsis thaliana.
+I recently completed my PhD where I tested this hypothesis in the labs of Hafiz Maherali and Brian C. Husband using numerous accessions and cytotypes of Arabidopsis thaliana.